Jacob Stallings Player Props: Marlins vs. Cardinals

 Jacob Stallings At The Plate

-- In six games this year, Stallings has picked up an RBI, with more than one RBI once.
+- In six games this season, Stallings has picked up an RBI, with more than one RBI once.

-- He has scored at least once 10 times this season (25.0%), including one multi-run game.
+- He has scored at least one run 10 times this year (24.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.